bigdelys/manyfesto/docs/README.md

 ```

 Similar to other keys, the value for this directive may be overwritten in subfolders.
 Since Manyfesto traverses the
-folder structure moving from folders to subfolders, custom manifest file names should be defined in a parent folder (otherwise the parser will try to use the default manifest filename).
+folder structure moving from folders to subfolders, custom manifest file names should be defined in parent folders (otherwise the parser will try to use the default manifest filename).

 ## Dictionary merge policy